 - Never walk barefoot in wet public places

-- Treat athlete’s foot immediately, as the two conditions are linked
+- Deal with athlete's foot immediately, as the two conditions are linked

 - Exercise to increase blood circulation to the toes, as your body's immune system will be better equipped to detect and eliminate any in-coming infections